RahulPalve/ClipBoard-django-pastebin/README.md

 Similar and alternative to Pastebin, tinypaste, hastebin etc.

 # Getting Started
-To setup this project, create a virtual environment using Python 3.6 or higher and run the following command in your terminal (ensure that you are in the project directory):
+To setup this project, create a virtual environment using Python 3.6 or higher.
+And make sure you install django 2.0.9([link to Django Installation Guide !](https://docs.djangoproject.com/en/2.2/topics/install/) ).
+Then run the following command in your terminal (ensure that you are in the project directory):

 ~~~
 $ pip install -r requirements.txt